In-patient luxury rehab center in Thailand

 What are the symptoms of work addiction withdrawal?

-These signs of withdrawal are also seen in other forms of addiction and are considered as one of the core components that make workaholism a potential addiction.
+These signs of withdrawal are also seen in other forms of addiction and are considered one of the core components that make workaholism a potential addiction.

 What are the myths about work addiction?